gulfiliz/gulfiliz.github.io/_posts/2026-09-15-bose-einstein-condensate.md

 that seethes beneath everything.

 The same physics.

 Different scales.

 One universe.

+(Yeah, physics has no problem with being romantic!)

+Thank you for reading.

 ---